Lancaster Park: Super Rugby

 AMI Stadium was home to the Crusaders Super Rugby franchise.
 They have hosted four Super 12/Super 14 finals in 2002, 2005, 2006 and in 2008.
 Due to damage AMI Stadium sustained in the 2011 Christchurch earthquake, the Crusaders moved to Rugby League Park in Addington, renamed Christchurch AMI STADIUM to be used as their home ground for the foreseeable future.
 The ground has been rebuilt to 18,600pax.
 Despite AMI claiming massive expenses, they still were able to buy naming rights to Crusaders temporary stadium.
 In the recent years, it has been renamed to Orange Theory Stadium.

 NPC/ITM Cup

 The stadium was home to the Canterbury team in the ITM Cup (now the Bunnings National Provincial Championship).
 The team moved to Rugby Park for the 2011 season but joined their fellow Crusaders franchise at the new AMI STADIUM, the former League ground in Addington for the 2012 season.

 Ranfurly Shield

-Canterbury have a proud Ranfurly Shield history.
-One of their most memorable moments was when they successfully retained the Ranfurly Shield against Waikato in 1954 with a last minute try.
+Canterbury have a notable Ranfurly Shield history.
+One significant moment was when they retained the Ranfurly Shield against Waikato in 1954 with a last minute try.
 The conversion was never taken as the crowd rushed the field before the game could be completed.